-A dialog box will open where you can create new or select existing OR file.
-Select your folder and click on Create New File icon.
-Choose desired browser on which you want to perform your recording operation.
+A dialog box will open where you can create new or select an existing OR file.
+Select your folder and click on the Create New File icon.
+Choose the desired browser on which you want to perform your recording operation.

 Web Recorder home page opens as shown below: